Sports ballroom dance. Ballroom dancing

 When should classes start?

-After decision Parents often ask themselves the question, at what age should they send their child to classes?
+After decision taken Parents often ask the question, at what age should a child be sent to classes?
 Experts recommend starting classes at 6-7 years old.
-However, it should be taken into account individual characteristics your child.
+But it should still be taken into account individual characteristics your child.

-On the other hand, children who started classes before the age of seven are more likely to succeed, and on the other hand, they get tired more often, their motor skills are not developed, and it is more difficult for them to perceive information from teachers.
+On the other hand, children who started classes before the age of seven are more likely to succeed, but on the other hand, they are more likely to get tired, their motor skills are not developed, and it is more difficult for them to absorb information from teachers.

-1. Will the child be able to understand and accurately follow all the instructions of the teacher?
+1. Will the child be able to understand and accurately follow all the teacher’s instructions?

-2. Will he be able to pay attention to details?
+2. Will he be able to concentrate on details?

-3. Will he be able to exercise stress given in class?
+3. Will he be able to exercise stress which is given in class?

-4. Does your child have a desire to learn to dance?
+4. Does your child also have a desire to learn to dance?
 Or is it your whim?

 5. Does he have an ear for music?

-If you answered yes to most of the questions, then feel free to take the baby to classes, you are ready for this.
+If you answered yes to most of the questions, then feel free to take your child to classes, you are ready for this.

 Requirements for the outfit of little dancers

-So, you decided to send your child to dance.
-You have your first competition ahead of you, it's time to sew a stage outfit.
+So, you have decided to send your child to dance.
+You have your first competition ahead, it’s time to sew your stage outfit.

 Ballroom dance dresses for girls should match the most strict rules:

-• The color of clothing should be solid, but in no case flesh.
+• The color of clothing should be monochromatic, but in no case flesh-colored.

 • Sleeve options: short, long or ¾, a flashlight is also allowed.
-Cuts are not allowed.
+No cuts allowed.

 • Neck or neckline: semicircle, triangle or square.
 It is possible to sew a stand-up collar.

-• The skirt should be loose-fitting and the same length front and back.
-The length of the skirt should not exceed 10 cm from the knee.
+• The skirt should be loose-fitting and the same length in front and back.
+The length of the skirt should not be higher than 10 cm from the knee.

-• There should be no laces, frills, applications and other additions.
+• There should be no laces, frills, appliqués or other additions.

-• It is not allowed to use frills, ribbons and fishing lines to process the hem of the skirt.
+• It is not allowed to use frills, ribbons or fishing lines to finish the hem of a skirt.

 • The material from which the dress is made should not be transparent, guipure, iridescent, etc. Only thick fabric is allowed.